How to speed up your WordPress site (27 easy ways that actually work)

 • Old options

-All of this leftover data clutters up your database, making it harder for WordPress to find the information it actually needs.
-That means every page request takes a little longer, which adds up across your entire site.
+All of this builds up and clutters your database, making it harder for WordPress to quickly find the information it needs.
+As a result, every page request takes a little longer, which adds up across your entire site.

 Every time you save a draft, WordPress keeps a copy as a revision.
 Over time, these revisions can pile up and bloat your database, making things slower.